-If the sagging upper eyelid skin obstructs peripheral vision, blepharoplasty can eliminate the obstruction and expand the visual field.
+If the sagging eye skin obstructs peripheral vision, blepharoplasty can eliminate the obstruction and expand the visual field.

 Upper Blepharoplasty Technique

 Excess loose upper eyelid skin is excised through a hidden incision in the natural upper eyelid crease line.
-Care is taken to preserve existing fat in the upper eyelids (except the medial section) as fullness to the upper eyelids is more youthful.
-In fact, this procedure is sometimes combined with fat or filler injection into the upper eyelid/brow area for those with hollow upper eyelid area.
-If the upper eyeliid is droopy (ptosis), the muscle that raises the upper lid can also be tightened (ptosis surgery).
-Upper blepharoplasty is also often combined with lower aesthetic blepharoplasty (“Quad-blepharoplasty”), brow lifting, and other eyelid or facial procedures.
+Care is taken to preserve existing fat in the this region (except the medial section) as fullness to the upper eyelids is more youthful.
+In fact, this procedure is sometimes combined with fat or filler injection into the upper eyelid/brow area for those with hollow eyelid area.
+If the eyelid is droopy (ptosis), the muscle that raises the lid can also be tightened (ptosis surgery).
+Upper blepharoplasty is also often combined with lower aesthetic blepharoplasty (“Quad-blepharoplasty”), brow lifting, and other cosmetic eyelid or facial procedures.

-Please click on this link for an article published by Dr. Taban on Upper Blepharoplasty techniques.
+Please click on this link for an article published by Los Angeles’s Dr. Taban on Upper Eyelid Blepharoplasty techniques.

 You might be a great candidate for blepharoplasty in Beverly Hills if you have any of the following:

-- If you have excessive, sagging or wrinkled upper eyelid skin.
+- If you have excessive, sagging or wrinkled eyelid skin.

-- If you have excess upper eyelid skin that interferes with vision.
+- If you have excess eyelid skin that interferes with vision.

-- If you have lost your natural upper eyelid crease
+- If you have lost your natural eyelid crease

 - A more youthful and rested appearance of the eyes.